Quality Street (confectionery): In tin

-The Toffee Penny wrapper presented a challenge for a number of years because, unlike in the case of the relatively shelf-stable chocolate, the cellophane wrapper would stick to the toffee confection over time due to its hygroscopic properties.
-Following a suggestion by packaging manufacturer William T. Robson OBE, a new barrier material of foil backed paper was adopted by Mackintosh to overcome the problem in 1967.
-'Robson Wrap' was a huge success and became a signature of the brand after being rolled out in one variation or another to several different flavours.
+The Toffee Penny wrapper presented a challenge for a number of years because, unlike the relatively shelf-stable chocolate, the cellophane wrapper would stick to the toffee confection over time due to its hygroscopic properties.
+Following a suggestion by packaging manufacturer William T. Robson OBE, a new barrier material of foil backed paper was adopted by Mackintosh in 1967 to overcome the problem.
+"Robson Wrap" was a huge success and became a signature of the brand after being rolled out in one variation or another to several different flavours.

+In 2022, Nestlé announced that they would replace plastic wrappings with recyclable paper versions, with the intention of keeping two billion wrappers a year out of landfill.